- Statehouse Report – 01/16/2026

 Bills that align with our mission and directly benefit law enforcement officers and their families.

 Bill # Sponsor(s) Description Status H.3003 Reps.
 Collins and Beach Officer Matthew Logan Hare Memorial Avenue Adopted by the Senate and Returned to House with Concurrence H.3052 Reps.
-Pope and Wooten Enhanced Penalties for Assault on Law Enforcement Officer Referred to Judiciary H.3053 Reps.
-Pope et. al. Violent Crimes, Discharging Firearms into Dwellings Referred to Judiciary H.3055 Reps Wooten et. al Harassment and Stalking Referred to Judiciary H.3093 Rep. Moss Enhanced Penalties for Assaulting a First Responder or Healthcare Worker Referred to Judiciary H.3124 Reps.
-Pope et. al. Exposing First Responders to Fentanyl Referred to Judiciary H.3127 Rep. Robbins, Wooten and Lawson Failure to Stop Concurred in House Amendments and Enrolled and Ratified 5/8/25 H.3159 Rep. Yow Allows Retired Officer to Carry a Concealed Weapon Referred to Judiciary H.3176 Rep. Davis Enhanced Penalties for Failure to Stop Referred to Judiciary H.3258 Reps.
+Pope and Wooten Enhanced Penalties for Assault on Law Enforcement Officer House Committee on Judiciary H.3053 Reps.
+Pope et. al. Violent Crimes, Discharging Firearms into Dwellings House Committee on Judiciary H.3055 Reps Wooten et. al Harassment and Stalking House Committee on Judiciary H.3093 Rep. Moss Enhanced Penalties for Assaulting a First Responder or Healthcare Worker House Committee on Judiciary H.3124 Reps.
+Pope et. al. Exposing First Responders to Fentanyl Committee on Judiciary H.3127 Rep. Robbins, Wooten and Lawson Failure to Stop Act No. 38 H.3159 Rep. Yow Allows Retired Officer to Carry a Concealed Weapon House Committee on Judiciary H.3176 Rep. Davis Enhanced Penalties for Failure to Stop House Committee on Judiciary H.3258 Reps.
 Pope et. al. Requires Department of Education to Install Mobile Panic Alert Systems in All Public Schools Referred to Senate Committee on Education H.3259 Reps.
-Pope and Gilliam First Responder Automobile Insurance Premiums The Bill Was Passed Out Of Committee Favorably And Placed On The Senate Calendar H.3261 Reps.
-Pope and Gilliam Workers’ Comp to Include Coverage for PTSD for First Responders Referred to Labor, Commerce and Industry H.3276 Reps.
-Pope et. al. South Carolina Hands Free Act The Bill was read a third time and Returned to the House with Amendments.
-Enrolled and Ratified on 5/8/25.
-H.3281 Reps.
-McCravy et. al. Fallen First Responders Advocate Position Referred to Judiciary H.3392 Rep. Moss Enhanced Penalties for Assaulting a Healthcare Worker or Emergency Response Employee Referred to Judiciary H.3295 Rep. Hardy Release of Vehicle Location Information to Law Enforcement Agency in Emergency Situations.
-Referred to Judiciary H.3315 Rep. Collins Authorize Correctional Officers to Serve Warrants without Magistrate Endorsing the Warrant.
-Referred to Judiciary H.3363 Rep. B. Newton, et.al.
+Pope and Gilliam First Responder Automobile Insurance Premiums On The Senate Calendar H.3261 Reps.
+Pope and Gilliam Workers’ Comp to Include Coverage for PTSD for First Responders Committee on Labor, Commerce and Industry H.3276 Reps.
+Pope et. al. South Carolina Hands Free Act Act No. 40 H.3281 Reps.
+McCravy et. al. Fallen First Responders Advocate Position House Committee on Judiciary H.3392 Rep. Moss Enhanced Penalties for Assaulting a Healthcare Worker or Emergency Response Employee House Committee on Judiciary H.3295 Rep. Hardy Release of Vehicle Location Information to Law Enforcement Agency in Emergency Situations.
+House Committee on Judiciary H.3315 Rep. Collins Authorize Correctional Officers to Serve Warrants without Magistrate Endorsing the Warrant.
+House Committee on Judiciary H.3363 Rep. B. Newton, et.al.
 Catawba Nation to Become An Employer Under PEBA.
 Referred To Ways and Means H.3460 Rep. Wooten Disclosure of Electronic Communication to Law Enforcement, Solicitors and Attorney General Recommitted to Subcommittee

 Legislative proposals we are tracking to assess their potential impact on law enforcement and public safety.

 Bill # Sponsor(s) Description Status H.3016 Rep. Rutherford Interrogation of Child Referred to Judiciary H.3068 Rep. Rutherford Revised forfeiture procedures Referred to Judiciary H.3126 Rep. Pope Creation of the South Carolina Department of Law Enforcement and Public Safety Referred to Judiciary H.3131 Rep. Rutherford Disallows Law Enforcement from Purchasing Cell Site Simulator Referred to Judiciary H.3133 Rep. Rutherford Disallows Law Enforcement from Stopping Vehicles that don’t have License Plate Illumination Referred to Education and Public Works H.3134 Rep. Rutherford Disallows Law Enforcement from Purchasing Cell Site Simulator Referred to Judiciary H.3139 Rep. Rutherford Certification of Law Enforcement Officers Referred to Judiciary H.3155 Rep. Rutherford Automatic License Plate Readers Referred to Judiciary H.3170 Rep. Beach Unlawful to Drive Vehicles with Drivers’ Licenses Not Recognized.
-Referred to Education and Public Works H.3283 Rep. Long CWP on College Campuses Referred to Judiciary H.3285 Rep. Landing Education of Law Enforcement Officers or EMS to Include Training Course in Autism The Bill Passed the House and Sent to the Senate and Referred to Judiciary H.3288 Rep. J.L.
+Referred to Education and Public Works H.3283 Rep. Long CWP on College Campuses Referred to Judiciary H.3285 Rep. Landing Education of Law Enforcement Officers or EMS to Include Training Course in Autism Referred to Senate Judiciary H.3288 Rep. J.L.
 Johnson Allows Persons who are Subjects of Body Camera Video Data to Receive Footage by Simple Request.
 Referred to Judiciary H.3289 Rep. J.L.
 Johnson Include 911 Operators as “First Responders” Referred to Ways and Means H.3378 Rep. Burns et al. Exempt All Property from Taxation and Provide Dollar-for-Dollar Reimbursement to Political Subdivisions Referred To Ways and Means H.3421 Rep. Long Retirement Investment Commission Cannot Invest Funds with China Referred To Ways and Means H.3794 Reps.
 Mitchell and Pope Allow Public Defender Investigators to Carry Concealable Weapons Referred To Judiciary H.3799 Reps.
 Wooten et. al. Law Enforcement Officer Certificates of Compliance Referred To Judiciary H.3806 Reps.
 Hart and Henderson-Meyers Driving While Using Wireless Communication Devices Referred To Judiciary H.3855 Reps.
 Huff et. al. Sales Tax Exemption for Small Arms and Small Arms Ammunition Referred To Ways and Means H.3868 Reps.
 J. Moore et. al. Sale, Exchange or Transfer of Firearms Require National Instant Criminal Background Checks Referred To Judiciary H.4005 Reps.
 Henderson-Meyers et. al. Driving Under the Influence Referred To Judiciary H.4011 Rep. Erickson Department of Motor Vehicles – “Temporary Driving Certificate” Passed House – Sent to Senate -Referred to Committee on Transportation H.4013 Reps.
 J.E.
 Johnson et. al. Automated License Plate Readers Referred To Education and Public Works H.4092 Reps.
 Kilmartin et. al. Sales Tax Exemption During The Month Of July 2025 For Handguns, Rifles, Shotguns, And Ammunition Referred to Ways and Means H.4129 Reps.
 Brewer et. al. Gambling, Exceptions: A Person Who Pays A Fee To Play A Game In Which Skill Predominates Over Chance And Receives A Prize Proportionate To How Skillfully He Played Is Not Gambling.
-Read for Third Time in the House and Sent to the Senate → Introduced in the Senate and Referred to Judiciary Committee H.4137 Reps.
+Referred to Senate Judiciary Committee H.4137 Reps.
 B.J.
-Cox et. al. American Heroes Bingo Read for Third Time in the House and Sent to the Senate → Introduced in the Senate and Referred to Finance Committee H.4387 Yow, B. Newton and Mitchell Law Enforcement Officer Misconduct Referred to Committee on Judiciary H.4399 Holman, J.L.
+Cox et. al. American Heroes Bingo Referred to Senate Finance Committee H.4387 Yow, B. Newton and Mitchell Law Enforcement Officer Misconduct Referred to Committee on Judiciary H.4399 Holman, J.L.
 Johnson, B.L.
-Cox and Sanders First Responder Wellness Exams Referred to Committee on Judiciary S.8 Senator Jackson Training Council to Set Policies and Procedures for Vehicle Pursuits Carried Over S.90 Senator Young Hands Free Act Referred To Transportation S.126 Senator Johnson Relating to Definitions, so as to Include Additional Information in the Definition of “Personal Contact Information” and to Define “Disclosed Records” Ratified R 11 S.136 Senator Tedder Dismissal of Pending Gun Possession Charges Concurred in Senate Amendments and Enrolled for Ratification S.142 Senator Devine Requires CJA to Develop Use of Force Model Policy, Qualified Immunity Referred To Judiciary S.145 Senator Devine Constitutional Carry/Second Amendment Preservation Act Repeal Referred To Judiciary S.149 Senator Devine Juvenile Justice Reform Act Referred To Judiciary S.168 Senator Campsen Concealed Weapon Permits Program Carried Over S.270 Senators Alexander et. al. Define Attempted Murder The Bill is on Senate Calendar S.297 Senator Turner Employer And Employee Contribution Rates Under SCRS And PORS Referred To Finance S.300 Senator Tedder Background Checks Before Sale or Transfer of Firearms Referred To Judiciary S.338 Senators Climer and Kimbrell Second Amendment Privacy Act Referred to Judiciary S.346 Senator Alexander Enhanced Penalties for Assault on Firefighter and Health Professionals The Bill is on Senate Calendar S.386 Senator Elliott Retired Law Enforcement Officers – Concealed Weapons Permit Referred to Judiciary S.398 Senators Stubbs and Zell Allow Individuals With Military Or Law Enforcement Experience To Be Eligible To Be Appointed As A Magistrate In Counties With Less Than Fifty Thousand People.
+Cox and Sanders First Responder Wellness Exams Referred to Committee on Judiciary H.4542 Rep. Bailey Horry County Police Commission House Committee on Horry Delegation H.4778 Reps.
+Pedalino, C. Mitchell and Chumley Electronic recordings of interviews and interrogations House Committee on Judiciary H.4806 Reps.
+Wooten and Pope Bond Reform House Committee on Judiciary S.8 Senator Jackson Training Council to Set Policies and Procedures for Vehicle Pursuits Referred to Judiciary Subcommittee S.90 Senator Young Hands Free Act Referred To Transportation S.126 Senator Johnson Relating to Definitions, so as to Include Additional Information in the Definition of “Personal Contact Information” and to Define “Disclosed Records” Act No. 4 S.136 Senator Tedder Dismissal of Pending Gun Possession Charges Veto overridden by Senate on 5/28/25 and by House on 1/14/26 S.142 Senator Devine Requires CJA to Develop Use of Force Model Policy, Qualified Immunity Referred To Judiciary S.145 Senator Devine Constitutional Carry/Second Amendment Preservation Act Repeal Referred To Judiciary S.149 Senator Devine Juvenile Justice Reform Act Referred To Judiciary S.168 Senator Campsen Concealed Weapon Permits Program Carried Over S.270 Senators Alexander et. al. Define Attempted Murder On Senate Calendar S.297 Senator Turner Employer And Employee Contribution Rates Under SCRS And PORS Referred To Finance S.300 Senator Tedder Background Checks Before Sale or Transfer of Firearms Referred To Judiciary S.338 Senators Climer and Kimbrell Second Amendment Privacy Act Referred to Judiciary S.346 Senator Alexander Enhanced Penalties for Assault on Firefighter and Health Professionals On Senate Calendar S.386 Senator Elliott Retired Law Enforcement Officers – Concealed Weapons Permit Referred to Judiciary S.398 Senators Stubbs and Zell Allow Individuals With Military Or Law Enforcement Experience To Be Eligible To Be Appointed As A Magistrate In Counties With Less Than Fifty Thousand People.
 Referred to Judiciary S.448 Senator Tedder et. al. Electronic Driver’s License System Referred to Transportation S.518 Senator Grooms “South Carolina Pray Safe Act” Referred to Judiciary S.520 Senator Davis “South Carolina Pray Safe Act” Referred to Judiciary S.521 Senator Garrett Allows Municipal Court Judges To

 Updates to the South Carolina Code of State Regulations